 We will be meeting with Pastoral and Finance Council in the next week to discuss plans for resuming the other Sunday masses sometime in early to mid-August.
 We will keep you updated on the latest developments and changes.
 Until then you are all in our daily prayers!

 May you have a safe, healthy, and happy 4th of July Holiday

 Livestreamed Masses throughout the Diocese of Erie: https://www.eriercd.org/livestreammass.html

 Please Remember to pray Bishop Persico's "Prayer in Time of Pandemic" every day at Noon or whenever you can.
 A link to the prayer is at www.ErieRDC.org.

-Please continue to stay safe and healthy.Stay close to our Lord and invite him to walk with you and to come into your heart.
+In spite of the recent easing of restrictions for businesses and other areas of life please continue to remain vigilant and stay safe and healthy.Talk with Jesus throughout the day and invite him to walk with you and to come into your heart.

 No News found